lit/lit/.changeset/fifty-mice-play.md

 '@lit-labs/react': minor
 ---

-Attributes match the behavior of React properties on HTMLElements.
+Application of react props on web components matches the behavior of setting props on dom elements.